Introduction to Economics

 So, for instance, positive economics observes the inverse relationship between the cost of labor and the demand for labor.
 Normative economics, on the other hand, would use that fact to argue that there should be no minimum wage laws, since this lessens the demand for labor and decreases economic efficiency by reducing economic output.

 The main problem with normative economics is that economics is more complex than economic arguments.
 So, for instance, while the argument for eliminating minimum wage laws to increase employment seems plausible, it may be contraindicated by macroeconomic arguments.
-For instance, because the marginal propensity to consume is inversely proportional to wealth, paying low-income workers higher wages would help to stimulate the economy because they would spend more of their increased income than wealthier people do with their pay raises, which would stimulate the economy, while also raising the standard of living for low-income workers.
+For instance, because the marginal propensity to consume is inversely proportional to wealth, paying low-income workers higher wages would stimulate the economy because they would spend more of their increased income than wealthier people, not only stimulating the economy, but also raising the standard of living for low-income workers.